 The rest of the paper is organized into four parts.
 The first part discusses the literatures on redistributive preferences and on unequal representation and situates our contribution in these.
 The second part describes the survey items that we use to measure policy preferences and presents our estimates of average support for redistribution, tax progressivity and egalitarian unemployment benefits in 2008 and 2019 as well as our estimates of preference polarization by income.
-The third part explores whether or not changes in equality might explain shifts in public opinion through crossnational comparison.
-Finally, the third part begins to address the question of whether or not shifts in public preferences have resulted in any readily identifiable policy changes.
+The third part explores whether changes in equality might explain shifts in public opinion through cross-national comparison.
+Finally, the third part begins to address the question of whether shifts in public preferences have resulted in any readily identifiable policy changes.

-From redistributive preference to policy outcomes: a theoretical framework
+From redistributive preference to policy outcomes: A theoretical framework

 We draw on and aim at contributing to two different but interconnected literatures.
-One is the literature on individuals' redistributive preferences, what can explain these preferences, how they respond to macro-economic changes and how they differ across social groups (Alesina and Giuliano 2011, Rueda and Stegmüller 2019).
-The other one is the literature on responsiveness, the extent to which citizens' preferences influence policy outcomes (Burstein 2003) and whether the preferences of different social groups have the same impact on policy (Gilens 2005, 2012, Elsässer et al. 2020, Schakel 2021, Elkjaer and Klitgaard 2021).
+One is the literature on individuals' redistributive preferences, what can explain these preferences, how they respond to macro-economic changes and how they differ across social groups (e.g., Alesina and Giuliano 2011, Rueda and Stegmüller 2019).
+The other one is the literature on responsiveness, the extent to which citizens' preferences influence policy outcomes (Burstein 2003) and whether the preferences of different social groups have the same impact on policy (Gilens 2005, 2012, Elkjaer and Klitgaard 2021, Mathisen et al. 2021).
 The relevance of each of these topics is tightly linked to the other one.
 There is little reason to think that so many scholars would have spent as much time studying redistributive preferences if they did not believe that there is at least some policy responsiveness in democracies and that citizens' preferences may have an impact in terms of policy outcomes.
 In fact, most works on redistribution preferences start by referring to classic political economy models in which public opinion has a decisive impact on policy outcomes.

-On the other hand, the study of responsiveness would also seem much less appealing if public preferences would be unpredictable and, for instance in the case of economic and social policy, unrelated with macro-economic changes.
-Also, as has been put forward by several authors, there is little sense to study unequal representation along economic lines if individuals' economic situation has no impact on their preferences (e.g. Enns and Wlezien 2011).
+On the other hand, the study of responsiveness would also seem much less appealing if public preferences were random, i.e., in the case of economic and social policy, unrelated with macroeconomic changes.
+Such a situation would put into question the idea that the public is sufficiently informed to influence policy making.
+In addition, specifically in relation to potential inequalities in responsiveness, as has been put forward by several authors, there is little sense to study unequal representation along economic lines if individuals' economic situation has no impact on their preferences (e.g., Enns and Wlezien 2011).

 Surprisingly, however, little research looked at what influences public opinion and how public opinion shapes policy in the same project and time frame.
 The main exception is the work developed by Wlezien and Soroka around the thermostatic model of policy responsiveness (Wlezien 1995, Soroka and Wlezien 2010).
 In this model there is an influence of public opinion on policy and also a feedback effect of policy on public opinion as the public notices changes in the status quo.

-In the current project, we take the potential effect of policy on preferences into account but put emphasis on how economic circumstances affect those preferences.
-Our project also includes the notion that societies are divided therefore preferences are likely to differ across income groups and their influence on public policy may not be proportional to their demographic size.
+In the current project, we put emphasis on how economic circumstances rather than policy changes affect policy preferences.
+Our analyses also include the notion that societies are divided and therefore preferences are likely to differ across income groups and their influence on public policy may not be proportional to their demographic size.